The Emergence of Self-Awareness

 We hope to learn from these stories: to gain understanding, to improve our listening, and to form partnerships aimed to develop strategies that improve the lives of Black individuals with eating disorders.
 There are many ways in which we think personal stories could advance how we treat Black individuals with eating disorders.
 In our survey below, there are options to choose how you would like your story to be told and what you would like your future involvement in this initiative to be: Read privately among our clinical team; posted on research and clinical community websites; shared through your participation in a forum to educate providers who treat eating disorders.
 You can also indicate whether you wish to hear about new initiatives as they arise.

 If you feel comfortable doing so, we would be honored to hear your story.
+Click here if you are interested.

-If you are the parent of a sensitive/selective eater (also referred to as Avoidant/Restrictive Food Intake Disorder) or an adult sensitive eater, click below to join a study.
+If you are the parent of a sensitive/ selective eater (also referred to as Avoidant/Restrictive Food Intake Disorder) or an adult sensitive eater, click below to join a study.

 If you have struggled with an eating disorder such as anorexia nervosa, bulimia nervosa, or binge eating disorder either currently or in the past, click here to learn of ongoing studies: